Tubbz-alt/pbg/README.md

 ### opertions

 **pbg** supports a conservative set of essential operations.
 Every operation should be thought of as a function that accepts inputs of various types and returns a `BOOL`.
+Only two operations, `EXST` and `TYPE`, support `NULL` inputs.
+All other operations will throw errors when given `NULL` as an input.
+This is done to differentiate variable existence from the truth value of the operation predicate when a variable is defined.

 ##### NOT `(!
 BOOL)`